Ircama/osm-carto-tutorials/pages/_includes/install-apache.md

     sudo apt-get install -y apache2 apache2-dev

-If using [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), the Apache service needs to be started with
+The Apache service can be started with

     sudo service apache2 start